shitcodebykaushik/linux_tut/SysDS/Design.md

 # What is system design
 - It is the process of designing the elements of a system such as the architure,modules,and components,the different interfaces of those components and the data that goes through the system .
 - LLD It stand for the low level design .
 Describe the design of each element mentioned in the high level design of the system
 - HLD It stand for the high level design .It describe the main components that would be developed for the resulting product .
 The system architutre details ,databse design and service and the process the relationship betwenn various modules .
 # Monolothic Architure
 - Architure means the internal deign details for building the  application .
-- When the frontend backend and data storage are written together and deployed together are known as the monolothic .
+- When the frontend,backend and data storage are written together and deployed together are known as the monolothic .
 All the functionlaities must be in single codebase ,It is easier to understand as the things are the centralized system ,integration testing is easy and less confusion is less .
 There is less network call which reduce the latency .
 IF there is single bug in any module then the entire moducle can be destroyed .
 There is need to update the whole module to change the basic things and nedd to deploye again .
 And for the chamge in the single programming lamguage you meed to update the whole .
 Scalability and single code failure is main issue here .
 - Website are the static content.
 Read only method is here .
 - Webapplication are the dynamic content .
 Read and write both are available .
 - Here we have process to process call .